 Residents of Aleknagik and Dillingham as well as the surrounding villages use the park for a variety of purposes.
 Many residents are highly dependent on a subsistence lifestyle.
 Subsistence uses in the park are concentrated in and around the lakes and rivers.
 Hunting, fishing and gathering are a vital part of the local way of life.
 The most important fish and game resources in the park is salmon, although moose, caribou and resident fish are also important.

-Local residents and visitors from the Lower 48 and around the world visit the park during the fishing season.
-Though sockeye salmon are arguably the most important species within the park, most visiting anglers come to Woodchats State Park after another equally impressive species, rainbow trout.
+Local residents, non-residents, and fishermen from the Lower 48 and around the world visit the park during the fishing season.
+Though sockeye salmon are arguably the most important species within the park, most visiting anglers come to Wood-Tikchik State Park after another equally impressive species, rainbow trout.
 Rainbows can be found throughout the park and their migrations are tied closely with salmon spawning.

-The Agulowak and Agulukpak, two shallow and relatively short clear water rivers, inspire Woodchats’s status as a world-class sport fishery.
-The five lodges operating within the park provide guided sport fishing services from early June until early October.
-Unguided users either camp in the park or they access the park from Lake Aleknagik State Recreation Site.
+The Agulowak and Agulukpak, two shallow and relatively short clear water rivers, inspire Wood-Tikchik’s status as a world-class sport fishery.
+Five lodges operate within the park from early June until early October.
+Unguided users either camp in the park or they access the from Lake Aleknagik State Recreation Site.
 While sportfishing occurs throughout the park, the Wood River system receives the heaviest fishing pressure due to ease of access.